EwanSC/BromansCoopey/analysis/analysis_dictionary.md

 * Constrained vocabulary from Tončinić (2011).
 Values: _null_; A1a; A1b; A2; A3a; A3b; A3c; Ra; Rb; Rc; altar; tituli
 9. **Lower_Field_Decoration**
 * Source Table: (data/monumentLowerFieldDecoration & data/monument.LowerFieldDetail)
 * Records what decoration there is within the lower field (portion) of the monument (if any) and any details which can be made out.
 Here _null_ refers to the absence of data concerning the decoration of the lower field of this monument within this dataset = the monument either does not have a lower field or the lower field is broken off/lost.
-The broad description of the decoration style is recorded first, followed by any smaller details within this decoration. 'undecorated' = the lower field exists but is not undecorated.
+The broad description of the decoration style is recorded first, followed by any smaller details within this decoration. 'undecorated' = the lower field exists but is undecorated.
-* Values: Constrained textual descriptions, own vocabulary: _null_; (reduced) dual-panelled door, bow, arrows and quiver; dolabra; dona militaria; panelled door; panelled door, lions and handles; quad-panelled door; quad-panelled door, busts and knockers; quad-panelled door, construction tools; quad-panelled door, door knockers; quad-panelled door, handles; quad-panelled door, handles and knockers; quad-panelled door, knockers and floral; quad-panelled door, lions; quad-panelled door, lions and 'Attis'; quad-panelled door, lions and floral; quad-panelled door, lions and handles; quad-panelled door, lions and vines; undecorated
+* Textual descriptions, own vocabulary with some monuments sharing same value.
+Values: _null_; (reduced) dual-panelled door, bow, arrows and quiver; dolabra; dona militaria; panelled door; panelled door, lions and handles; quad-panelled door; quad-panelled door, busts and knockers; quad-panelled door, construction tools; quad-panelled door, door knockers; quad-panelled door, handles; quad-panelled door, handles and knockers; quad-panelled door, knockers and floral; quad-panelled door, lions; quad-panelled door, lions and 'Attis'; quad-panelled door, lions and floral; quad-panelled door, lions and handles; quad-panelled door, lions and vines; undecorated
 10. **Portrait**
 * Source Table: (data/monument.Portrait)
 * Records the type of portrait depicted upon the monument (if any). _null_ refers to the absence of data concerning this feature for a monument within this dataset = the monument is broken/lost.